Where could a career in Functional Safety take you?

-Emily Wright joined IC Resources 3 years ago focusing purely on Functional Safety recruitment.
+Emily Wright joined IC Resources 6 years ago to focus purely on Functional Safety recruitment.

 Since joining Emily has built a strong portfolio of clients.
 Her in-depth knowledge, grown from all round knowledge of the industry, means that Emily has a contact list crammed with candidates.
 All looking for roles around the world.